pi-hole/pi-hole/README.md

 ## The FTL Engine: Our API

-A read-only API can be accessed at `admin/api.php`.
+A read-only API can be accessed at `admin/api.php` (the same output can be achieved on the CLI by running `pihole -c -j`).

 It returns the following JSON:
 ``` json
 {
    "domains_being_blocked":111175,